makubacki/tianocore.github.io/GitHub-PR-Tips.md

 ### Forking the edk2 Repository

-Forking a repository on GitHub creates a copy of the original repository under your GitHub account, allowing you to freely experiment with changes without affecting the original project.
+Forking a repository on GitHub creates a copy of the original repository under your GitHub account, allowing you to freely experiment with changes without affecting the original project. **You must create a fork** of the edk2 repository to create a pull request.
 To fork the edk2 repository:

 1. Navigate to the edk2 repository on GitHub.
 2. Click on the "Fork" button in the upper-right corner of the repository page.
 3. Select your GitHub username where you want to fork the repository.

 - See [Fork a Repo](https://docs.github.com/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) for more information.

+Once your fork is setup, you can push a branch to the fork with your changes and then create a pull request into the tianocore/edk2 repo from the branch on the fork.

 ### Setting Up Notifications for the edk2 Repository